Steve Martin regrets the cultural exploration. And having listened to a lot of string-heavy Bartók chamber music, I think he’s got a point.

 Odd Couples – SCRATCH at the El Segundo Museum of Art

-I am not a big fan of20140614_133156 rap.
+I am not a big fan of rap.
 When I see graffiti in my neighborhood, I wonder what’s coming down the pike.
 I’ve never seen anyone improved by a tattoo.
 But, there is no doubt that there are some major creative talents working in all of those forms and that their connection to traditional, accepted art is more than tenuous.

 Graffiti and medieval manuscripts aren’t obvious partners but can go together like peanut butter and chocolate.
 Context, it seems, matters.
 LA’s Antics Performance Group continues to develop “Illuminated Manuscript” presented almost exactly a year ago at the Ford Amphitheatre.
 Amy “Catfox” Campion staged the Gilgamesh epic with an ensemble of fearless dancers to a pulsing score.
 Each scene is set to a video clip of a tagger doing his or her thing, illuminating the manuscript or stone tablet as the case may be.
 It was absorbing, thrilling, and falling short of epic by being just a little too short.